YankaiGroup/optimal_decision_tree/README.md

 * real-l.sh - example shell file to run the code.
 Line 24 indicate the parallel command and line 25 indicate the serial command.
 The parallel version is executed through MPI.
 ### Dataset Files - data/
 All small and medium dataset are listed in the folder.
-The link of large datasets is listed in file "large\ datasets/dataset\ links".
+The link of large datasets is listed in file large-datasets/readme.
 ## Evaluation
 Please refer to either line 28-33 of real-l.jl or line 25-33 of test.jl file for the meaning of each input parameter.